 The question, does game theory work, is two fold.

 First, does game theory predict how people will actually behave?
-The answer is a resounding no.
+The answer to this part of the question is a resounding “No”, [as the game theorists themselves admit.
+See later.]

 And what was their boo-boo?
 The very same one as permeates all econometrics, as opposed to Austrian Economics.